Part of Core Framework Modules

 Behavior

-That means you do not only react to what happens.
-You react to what your system predicts it means.
+That is why people do not only respond to what happens.
+They respond to what the system predicts it means.

 System signals